MichaelLarocca/La_Roc-Cade/README.md

 ---

-**For the Scrimba project, I created a Star Wars theme toggle switch that changes to a Rebel logo for the light thems and then turns into an Empire logo when switched to the dark them.**
+**For the Scrimba project, I created a Star Wars theme toggle switch that changes to a Rebel logo for the light themes and then turns into an Empire logo when switched to the dark theme.**

 ![Star Wars Toggle Switch - light](https://selftaughttxg.com/static/2514400a841d1629bccf8e07fe784d15/98b92/Toggle-StarWars-Light.png)